laro/Cilia/2 Standard Lib/1 String.md

 ### ByteString

-`ByteString` to represent the strings with single byte encoding (i.e. the classical strings consisting of one-byte characters),
+`ByteString` to represent the strings with single byte encoding (i.e. the classical strings consisting of one-byte characters), like:
-like
-- ASCII
+- ASCII,
-- Latin-1
+- Latin-1,
-- ANSI (mostly identical to Latin-1)
+- ANSI (mostly identical to Latin-1),
-- almost every one of the "code pages"
+- almost every one of the "code pages".

 The encoding is not defined, the user has to take care of this.
 Or a subclass with known encoding has to be used: